LouisPluviose/LouisPluviose/README.md

 - I am a French student in IT at the [UIT of Colmar](https://www.iutcolmar.uha.fr/index.php/formations/diplomes/bachelor-universitaire-de-technologie-b-u-t-bac-3/b-u-t-reseaux-et-telecommunications/), [UHA](https://www.uha.fr/fr/index.html).
 - I'm looking for an apprenticeship in IT, in France.
-- I'm the presiedent of the [Amicale RT](https://www.instagram.com/amicale.rt/), a [French Red Cross](https://www.croix-rouge.fr/French-Red-Cross) volunteer, a musician and also elected to the User College of the [UIT of Colmar](https://www.iutcolmar.uha.fr/).
+- I'm the president of the [Amicale RT](https://www.instagram.com/amicale.rt/), a [French Red Cross](https://www.croix-rouge.fr/French-Red-Cross) volunteer, a musician and also elected to the User College of the [UIT of Colmar](https://www.iutcolmar.uha.fr/).

 ### My social medias ✨